blindnet-io/product-management/refs/notion-of-privacy.md

 The existance of the privacy paradox is not indicative of a false concern for privacy, but rather of the context not favoring behavior aligned with this concern, as is common with attitude-behavior gap[^13].
 Researchers consider privacy-oblivious behavior to be a result of technological limitations as much as a consequence of users’ deficiencies[^19].

+### Privacy Fatigue
+Privacy fatigue reflects a sense of weariness toward privacy issues, in which individuals believe that there is no effective means of managing their personal information on the internet[^21].

+This fatigue, brought on by casual data breaches and the complexity of online privacy control, can reduce users’ attention to privacy issues.
+Yet, being consistently exposed to a mismatch between what one hopes for and what the environment affords leads to increased psychological strain[^21].

+Privacy fatigue is closely related to the concept of *learned helplessness*[^23].
+Learned helplessness is the behavior exhibited by a subject after enduring repeated aversive stimuli beyond their control.
+The subject affected by this phenomenon discontinues attempts to escape or avoid the aversive stimulus, even when such alternatives are unambiguously presented.
+Learned helplessness is linked to a degraded self-efficacy - the individual's belief in their innate ability to achieve goals.
+Researchers suggest that clinical depression and related mental illnesses may result from a real or perceived absence of control over the outcome of a situation[^24].

+Indeed, privacy is related to identity, and to our perception of our own competence to deal with the world[^1][^16].
+Repetetive exposure to technological limitations[^19], as well as the privacy paradox attitude-behavior gap[^12] might situate the explanation of privacy fatigue in the scope of learned helplessness.

 ## Privacy in Software Systems

 Software Systems, and especially the ones operating over the internet, put an individual in a situation of *need* to control the access to self, naturally enabled by the context of use of such systems.
 The user has to balance the need for connection (ranging from simple information gathering, over social interactions to economic transactions) with the need for protection of the self from unwanted connection, harm and abuse.